mynameisek/whitepaper/README.md

 ### Creation of Phaneros

-Every new Phanero will be created at a constant rate commencing from genesis except a number of Phanero will be created and distributed to users who have made the contribution-by-engagement before genesis on a one-off basis.
-In fact, the users’ activities before genesis will also give us valuable insights about the design of Phanero.
+Every new Phanero will be created at a constant rate commencing from genesis except a number of Phanero will be created and distributed on a one-off basis to users who have made the contribution-by-engagement before genesis.
+In fact, the users’ activities before genesis will also give us valuable insights in designing Phanero.

 Users have to earn the new Phanero purely by “sweat”: making contribution-by-engagement.
 There will not be any sales of newly created Phaneros.
 The final details and implementation of Phaneros will be decided by governance on FBC.